Love Thru the Computer

-"Love Thru the Computer" is a song by American rapper Gucci Mane, featuring vocals from Canadian singer Justin Bieber.
+"Love Thru the Computer" is a song by American rapper Gucci Mane, featuring Canadian singer Justin Bieber.
 It was released as the lead single from the former's thirteenth studio album, Delusions of Grandeur, on May 31, 2019.
-The song was written by Radric Davis, Justin Bieber, Anthony White, Roger Troutman, Larry Troutman, and Shirley Murdock while production was handled by J. White Did It.
-However, "Love Thru the Computer" did not chart on any major music charts.
+The song was written by the artists alongside producer J. White Did It, with additional writing credits going to Roger Troutman, Larry Troutman, and Shirley Murdock for the sampling of Zapp's "Computer Love".

 Background

 "Love Thru the Computer" is a song in which Gucci Mane and Justin Bieber discuss the feeling of meeting their significant others online rather than in-person.

 Interpolation

 It interpolates the 1980s hit "Computer Love" by the funk band Zapp with a few lines from the song as the background of the song along with the beat.
 Mane raps the first and third verses, while Bieber sings the chorus and the second verse.